Honda EV Plus: Sales and production

 The EV Plus was first available to California drivers starting on May 14, 1997, with four dealerships (three in Southern California and one in Sacramento) offering the new model; eight were leased within a week of release.
 By December, only 79 had been leased.
 From May 1997 to July 1998, Honda leased 177 EV Plus vehicles in southern California.
 In 1998 additional dealerships were authorized in northern California.
 15 EV Plus vehicles were leased to the University of California, Riverside as the basis of a car-sharing program; on average, 100 trips per day were taken by faculty, staff, and students, with most trips lasting less than 4 mi.
 The final EV Plus was assembled in April 1999; in total, approximately 325 were leased to customers: 300 in the United States, 20 in Japan, and 5 in Europe.

 At the time Honda announced it would discontinue production, it promised to continue to re-lease and service the EV Plus indefinitely.
 Honda allowed some customers to extend their EV Plus lease for a few years.
-At the end of the leases, all EV Plus cars were taken back by Honda, decommissioned, and eventually destroyed.
+At the end of the leases, all EV Plus cars were taken back by Honda, decommissioned, and eventually destroyed, shown on camera in a PBS program and depicted in a scene from the documentary Who Killed the Electric Car?.
 A few Honda EV Plus chassis were used as the base for some of Honda's first hydrogen (H_{2}) fuel cell vehicle prototypes.

 The platform and drivetrain of the EV Plus were reused for the Honda FCX, a fuel cell vehicle.
-Instead of the high-voltage traction battery of the EV Plus, the FCX used hydrogen stored on-board in a fuel cell reactor to generate electricity.
+Instead of the high-voltage traction battery of the EV Plus, the FCX used hydrogen stored on board in a fuel cell reactor to generate electricity.
 Then those prototypes were also destroyed.